RudraveerMandal/ofl-v1.0/index.md

     This code is free software; you can redistribute it and/or modify it under the terms of the Open and Fair License License as published by; either version 1.0 of the License, or (at your option) any later version.

-    This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    This code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the Open and Fair License for more details.

     You should have received a copy of the Open and Fair License along with this code.